Thrift Store Finds : Gorgeous Green Glass

 ↑ This fruit bowl was made by, yet another, historic American glass maker, this one called Hazel Atlas, founded in 1902 in West Virginia.
 This bowl, made in the 50s, is in the “Thumb Print” pattern and was originally part of a set containing a large serving bowl of the same shape, and a number of (6?) individual small bowls like this one. ↑

 ↑ This is the oldest piece we have here today, known as “Depression Glass” made by The Jeannette Glass Company, from Jeannette, Pennsylvania USA.
 This dessert plate is in the cube pattern, made between 1928 and 1938. ↑

-↑ I think this was made by a company called “Viking Glass” but I’m not sure because it’s not marked.
-I do know that it’s called a “Footed Swung Glass Vase”, made using an art-glass technique where a molded vase is literally swung upside down while still hot, causing the glass to stretch and form that shape. ↑
+↑ I’m pretty sure this was made by American glass company “Viking Glass”.
+It’s called a “Footed Swung Glass Vase”, made using an art-glass technique where a molded vase is literally swung upside down while still hot, causing the glass to stretch and form that shape. ↑

 Thank you for visiting.
 As you may have guessed that I’ll be back early next week to show you how I used all of these green pieces within a bit of St. Patrick’s Day decorating.